“But It Only Snows Once a year”

 We get it.
 You live in an area of the country that only gets snow once or twice a year if you’re lucky (depending on how you view lucky).

 If you aren’t used to snow then you won’t be very prepared for when it does come.
+From frozen water pipes to having to shovel all day, some of us really just don’t know where to start, or how to go about sorting snow-related problems safely.
 One of my friends ended up hurting her back while shovelling snow from her driveway and then later slipped on snow covering black ice.
 She ended up having to go to physiotherapy for her back pain!
 You may be asking what is physiotherapy treatment business and why did she need it if she only hurt it by shovelling snow?
 But she had serious back pain and it ended up helping her massively.

 This just goes to show how being unprepared for snow can be a serious business.
 Your kids want to go out and play in that beautiful white powder, but you know they don’t have proper snow gloves, boots, or thermal gear.
 They are envisioning snow angels, epic snowball fights, and building their own OLAF.
 YOU are envisioning, crying, soaked clothes, and low level frostbite.